-“I think probably the biggest win for us in this process, other than having a standardized platform, was secure print release,” says a Columbia Sportswear senior manager.
+“I think probably the biggest win for us in this process, other than having a standardised platform, was secure print release,” says a Columbia Sportswear senior manager.
 “This feature really reduced the amount of printing, excess printing, that the company was doing.
 We are no longer wasting paper and toner on jobs that were never retrieved.”

 Print Release also supported Columbia Sportswear’s sustainability focus of printing less and assuaged concerns about printing confidential documents on network printers.

-“We also were able to save IT staff time on reassigning print resources when we physically move an employee,” says a Columbia Sportswear senior manager.
+“We were also able to save IT staff time on reassigning print resources when we physically move an employee,” says a Columbia Sportswear senior manager.
 “It’s one print queue that can be accessed from any Lexmark device at any Columbia Sportswear location.
 “With Lexmark Proactive Consumables Management, Columbia Sportswear also has just-in-time delivery of toner cartridges.

 Automated low-toner alert messages are sent from the devices automatically, initiating an order for a replacement cartridge that is delivered for that specific device.
 The cartridges are received and replaced by trained staff on each floor so that the IT staff does not have to perform those tasks.
 Manual ordering and stockpiling of cartridges has been eliminated.

 The financial, operational and environmental benefits achieved by Columbia Sportswear have been immediate and dramatic.
-Through consolidation of separate printer, fax, copier and scanner products into Lexmark MFPs, Columbia Sportswear was able to cut the device headcount of its output fleet by 60 percent with a corresponding cut in models from 65 to just eight.
-Overall output costs, including maintenance and supplies dropped by 37 percent.
-Consumables costs dropped significantly: Annual print volume was slashed by nearly a million pages and toner use declined by 6 percent.
+Through consolidation of separate printer, fax, copier and scanner products into Lexmark MFPs, Columbia Sportswear was able to cut the device headcount of its output fleet by 60 per cent with a corresponding cut in models from 65 to just eight.
+Overall output costs, including maintenance and supplies dropped by 37 per cent.
+Consumables costs dropped significantly: Annual print volume was slashed by nearly a million pages and toner use declined by 6 per cent.